-The Background Story of Ahmedabad
+The Background Story Of Ahmedabad

 Ahmedabad is the financial capital of Gujarat.
-Located 32km to the north of Gandhinagar, Ahmedabad is situated at the banks of Sabarmati River.
-Ahmedabad was formerly known as Karnavati, named after its ruler Solanki King Karandev I, but later when it got invaded by Sultan Ahmed Shah it was renamed as Ahmedabad.
+Located 32 km to the north of Gandhinagar, Ahmedabad is situated at the banks of Sabarmati river.
+Ahmedabad was formerly known as Karnavati, named after its ruler Solanki King Karandev I, but later when it got invaded by Sultan Ahmed Shah, it was renamed as Ahmedabad.

-Impressions of the Past
+Impressions Of The Past

-Gandhiji's Influence on the City
+Gandhiji's Influence On The City

 During the British rule this city gained prominence due to the Indian Independence Movement pioneered by Mahatma Gandhi.
-Gandhiji established two Ashrams—the Satyagraha Ashram presently known as the Sabarmati Ashram on the banks of the Sabarmati River and the Kochrab Ashram in Ahmedabad.
+Gandhiji established two Ashrams—the Satyagraha Ashram, presently known as the Sabarmati Ashram and located on the banks of the Sabarmati river and the Kochrab Ashram in Ahmedabad.
 Gandhiji initiated the Salt Satyagraha movement by commencing the Dandi March from the Sabarmati Ashram in Ahmedabad.
-Under the British rule it was known as the "Manchester of the East" and during Gandhiji's Swadeshi movement the textile industry proliferated quite rapidly.
-The famous Arvind Mills, Calico Mills came into existence at that time and produced indigenous textiles, for which they are renowned ever since.
+Under the British rule it was known as the Manchester of the East and during Gandhiji's Swadeshi movement, the textile industry proliferated quite rapidly.
+The famous Arvind Mills and Calico Mills came into existence at that time and produced indigenous textiles, for which they are renowned ever since.

 Ahmedabad has a hot semi-arid climate and it intermediates between desert and humid climates, with marginally less rain than required.
 This city experiences three main seasons: summer, monsoon and winter.
 Other than the monsoon season, the climate is extremely dry.
 January is mildly cold due to the cold northerly winds.

-Things To Do in Ahmedabad
+Things To Do In Ahmedabad

 Ahmedabad has a vibrant cultural tradition as it is a congregation of diverse cultural and religious communities.
 Popular festivals like Navratri are celebrated for nine long days.
 Garba, a folk dance of Gujarat is performed during Navratri.
 Deepavali, Holi, Ganesh Chaturthi, Gudi Padwa, Eid ul-Fitr, Muharram and Christmas are other festivals celebrated with equal enthusiasm.

-Commuting within the city is quite easy as auto rickshaws and buses are available.
+Commuting within the city is quite easy as autorickshaws and buses are available.
 The Ahmedabad Municipal Transport Service (AMTS) runs the local bus service within the city.
-Situated in the Kalupur Area, the main station of the city, the Ahmedabad Railway Station is also known as Kalupur Station.
-Other stations of Ahmedabad are Maninagar, Vatva, Gandhigram, Asarva, Chandlodia, Kali gam, Vastrapur, Sabarmati, Sarkhej, Naroda and Aamli.
-The Sardar Vallabhbhai Patel International Airport located 15km from the city center and 8km from Ahmedabad Railway station and Bus stand serves both domestic and international passengers.
+Situated in the Kalupur area, the main station of the city, the Ahmedabad railway station is also known as Kalupur station.
+Other stations of Ahmedabad are Maninagar, Vatva, Gandhigram, Asarva, Chandlodia, Kali Gam, Vastrapur, Sabarmati, Sarkhej, Naroda and Aamli.
+The Sardar Vallabhbhai Patel International Airport is located 15 km from the city centre and 8 km from Ahmedabad railway station.
+The bus stand serves both domestic and international passengers.

 An Emerging City

-Ahmedabad as a fast evolving city has come up with projects in various sectors like real estate, automobile, chemical, pharmaceutical, petroleum and IT industries.
+Ahmedabad as a fast-evolving city has come up with projects in various sectors like real estate, automobile, chemical, pharmaceutical, petroleum and IT industries.
 The city houses institutions like IIM (Indian Institute of Management) - Ahmedabad, NID (National Institute of Design), NIFT (National Institute of Fashion Technology), Dhirubhai Ambani Institute of Information & Communication Technology and many more.

 Today's Ahmedabad is the right place for any tourist to enjoy.
 Starting from shopping in big malls to enjoying the stay in international standard hotels, riding a safari in natural parks to visiting historical places, one can experience everything in this place.
-Ahmedabad has become a popular destination as it caters to each and every need of a traveler.
+Ahmedabad has become a popular destination as it caters to each and every need of a traveller.